premthomas/autonomous_driving/README.md

   2. The vehicle and its color has been kept constant
   3. The weather parameter has been set to 'Clear noon'

+## Hints
+Carla 0.9.5 has different town in which you can run your simulation.
+By default, 'Town03' is loadedand can be changed based to the town that you require.
+For example, if you wish to load town02, open command prompt, navigate to the path that has the carla application, type 'carlaue4 Town02', and execute.

 ## Citations, credits, and sources
 1. carla.org